facebook script

 Grant Writing 101

 Grants are sources of funding for existing or new ministry ideas, facility repairs, or new builds.
 Knowing where to look and how to write a grant can be challenging and even intimidating.
-Participants in this grant writing workshop will gain an understanding of a theology of fundraising, begin to draft a compelling purpose statement and timeline, begin to draft a budget, learn where to look for grants.
-Tuesday, April 1 from 9:30-11 AM ET or 6-7:30 PM ET.
+Participants in this workshop will gain an understanding of a theology of fundraising, begin to draft a compelling purpose statement and timeline, begin to draft a budget, learn where to look for grants.
+Monday, June 16 from 6-7:30 PM ET or Thursday, June 19 from 9:30-11 AM ET.
 Same content, two times.
 Register now!

 Fund Development 101